-I find the taste of this salad dressing to be a bit addictive!
-You could also use it as a marinade for grilling tofu, fish, or chicken, or bulgur, wild rice, or farro salad.
-And it just takes just a few minutes to put together.
+You may find the flavor of this salad dressing to be a bit addictive!
+You could also use it as a marinade for grilling tofu, or tempeh, or in a grain bowl with bulgur, wild rice, quinoa, farro, and veggies.

 I like to keep some canned pumpkin in the pantry.
 Usually, there is also some in a container in my freezer for whenever pumpkin inspiration or cravings strike: smoothies, bread, oatmeal: you name it!